Can Nawaz Sharif Save Pakistan?

 In May Pakistanis went to the polls and elected members of the National Assembly and Provincial Assemblies.
 Nawaz Sharif’s party, the PML-N, secured a comprehensive victory in the elections.
 The 63-year old steel magnate, Sharif, was recently sworn in as Pakistan’s Prime Minister for the third time in his political career that spans over three decades.
 In his address, among other things, Sharif talked about drone bombings and terrorism.
 Obviously, in a country that has seen numerous casualties and a good deal of collateral damage owing to Washington’s involvement in Afghanistan, it only makes sense for the Prime Minister to oppose drone bombings.
 But the challenge that lies for Nawaz Sharif is much greater than mere words.

 To begin with, the war in Afghanistan has set into motion the notions of terrorism and extremism all throughout Pakistan’s tribal areas.
-Blame whoever you want — the US for its unfair wars, the Afghans for their, let us say (for lack of a better word) not-so-rational attitude, or the Pakistani tribal folks themselves for being in the wrong place at the wrong time — at the end of the day, drones kill people, and the Pakistanis too, just like any other nation, do not like being killed.
+Blame whoever you want — the US, the Afghans, or the Pakistani tribal folks themselves for being in the wrong place at the wrong time — at the end of the day, drones kill people, and the Pakistanis too, just like any other nation, do not like being killed.
 The fact that Nawaz Sharif got an overwhelming majority and the voter turnout in the elections was well over 60% further shows that the Pakistani masses crave for a change — not necessarily the change Obama keeps promising, but a change where drones do not act as substitutes for alarm clocks.

 Prior to the election, almost every major pundit predicted a hung government or split verdict for Pakistan.
 After all, the country has had its share of weak democratic traditions, and the ethnic diversity in Pakistan is enough to create multiple regional parties.
 Apparently, PML-N’s victory has proven that wrong.